farukalpay/ordinal-folding-index/README.md

 ```

 The benchmark uses four factual, three reasoning, and three paradoxical prompts
 to estimate the OFI for each model.

+The repository also provides `embedding_contraction.py`, which implements the
+contraction operator discussed in the manuscript for post-processing word
+embeddings.
+See the module's docstring for usage details.